carpentries-incubator/SDC-BIDS-dMRI/_episodes/deterministic_tractography.md

 We will now create a mask and constrain the fitting within the mask.

+> ## Tractography run times
+>
+> Note that many steps in the streamline propagation procedure are
+> computationally intensive, and thus may take a while to complete.
+{: .callout}

 ~~~
 import dipy.reconst.dti as dti
 from dipy.segment.mask import median_otsu